iCliniq Logo

 Patient's Query

-I am having my current implants for past seven years and have now decided to go up a bit.
+I have had my current implants for the past seven years and have now decided to go up a bit.
 Due to the fact that I have been stretched for several years, do you think I should be fine to accommodate a larger implant?
 Additionally, do I have to worry about bottoming out if they are placed behind my muscle?
-My surgeon uses Mentor brand implants and I believe he mentioned it will be a 500 cc implant filled to 600 cc.
-I was just worried about possible rupture.
+My surgeon uses Mentor brand implants, and I believe he mentioned it will be a 500 cc implant filled to 600 cc.
+I was just worried about a possible rupture.
+Please help.

 Hello,